uc-cdis/gen3.org/content/resources/user/analyze-data.md

 ![Terminal Session](terminal_session.gif)

-You can manage active Notebook and terminal processes by clicking on "Running".
-Clicking "Shutdown" will terminate the terminal session or close the Jupyter notebook.
-Be sure to save your notebooks before terminating them.
+You can manage active notebooks and terminal processes by clicking on "Running".
+Click "Shutdown" to close the terminal session or Jupyter Notebook.
+Be sure to save your notebooks before terminating them, and again, ensure any notebooks to be accessed later are saved in the "pd" directory.

 ![Manage Running Sessions](running.gif)

-## Getting Files into the Gen3 Workspace
+## 2. Getting Files into the Gen3 Workspace
 * * *
 In order to download data files directly from a Gen3 data commons into your workspace, install and use the [gen3-client](https://github.com/uc-cdis/cdis-data-client/releases/latest) in a terminal window from your Workspace.
 Launch a terminal window by clicking on the "New" dropdown menu, then click on "Terminal".